Applying for a Visa

 - NYU Shanghai Admission Letter (For Visa Purposes Only)

 We will mail both documents to the address indicated on the Visa Survey that will be sent out in late May.
-You should receive these forms by July 15, 2018.
+You should receive these forms by the end of July.
 Please contact your local consulate to understand what you will need for your application as early as possible so that you will have adequate time if you are asked to provide additional documentation.
 If you need additional documentation issued by NYU Shanghai beyond the two forms listed above, please email email@example.com.

 The visa processing time may vary from countries to countries.
 You are advised to begin your visa application as early as possible.
 Depending on your country of residence, you may be required to complete a physical check prior to arrival or a Physical Exam Form filled out by an approved physician.
 Please pay close attention to the information on your local China embassy/consulate office website.